cornell-zhang/catalyst2018/lab3/README.md

 ```

 ### Extensions
 In part 2, you implement the sort distances function by applying the python built-in function called sort().
 You may ask the question: what's going on? why it just worked?
-Actually there are many different sorting algorithms, if you are interested, please go ahead and checkout this nice 6 minute video!
+Actually there are many different sorting algorithms, so if you are interested, please go ahead and check out this nice 6 minute video!

 https://www.youtube.com/watch?v=kPRA0W1kECg